 Check the sensor for debris.
 Use a damp cloth to wipe away any buildup on the UV and light sensor.
 Below is a photo of the location for the UV and light sensor.

 Confirm the sensor is not located in a fully shaded area.
 The UV and light intensity readings may be lower on a cloudy day or if an obstruction is blocking the sunlight from directly shining on the sensor.

-Confirm the red light near the AcuRite Atlas™ (7-in-1) sensor's battery compartment flashes every 10 seconds and the AcuRite Atlas™ (7-in-1) display model 06061M maintains 4 bars of signal strength.
+Confirm the red light near the AcuRite Atlas™ (7-in-1) sensor's battery compartment flashes every 10 seconds and the AcuRite Atlas™ (7-in-1) display unit maintains 4 bars of signal strength.
 (Wireless Signal Strength Indicator)

 If monitoring from the My AcuRite™ Dashboard, confirm the sensor is online and updating (How do I Check the Last Time a Sensor Updated?)

 The UV and Light Intensity Ranges are as follows:

 - Low Light – 501 – 5,380 lux

 - Direct Sun – 43,051 lux or greater

 - Extreme 11+